tanuja42/Stock-Price-Analysis-Tool/README.md

 # Stock-Price-Analysis-Tool
-Stock Price Analysis Tool: Use linked lists, stacks, or queues to track and analyze stock data
+Stock Price Analysis Tool: Use linked lists and stacks to track and analyze stock data